Labeling Agent

 #### 2. Launch the project and trigger labeling

-When you click **Launch Project**, models will automatically begin applying labels.
+When you click Launch project, the labeling agents will automatically start labeling.

 **Current limitation:**